The best MongoDB GUIs in 2024

 Atlas acts as a one-stop solution for managing your database.
 The free tier itself gives you access to the GUI for managing your database.
 The premium feature gives you a lot more features including advanced profiling, performance tuning, redundancy, and monitoring - all using a GUI.

-Note: All these listed features only work if your MongoDB instance is hosted with Atlas.
-Although you can use external tools to connect with your MongoDB instance hosted on Atlas.
+Note: All these listed features only work if your MongoDB instance is hosted with Atlas, though you can use external tools to connect with your MongoDB instance hosted on Atlas.

-The creators of MongoDB have also come out with an extension for VS Code.
-Although still in Beta, it already has 325k+ downloads and a 4.5 star rating.
+The creators of MongoDB have also come out with an extension for VS Code, which was in beta when we did last year’s roundup.
+It has over 1.4 million downloads and a 4.5 star rating.

-• Navigate data: you can connect to your MongoDB cluster, navigate through databases, collections and documents, and get a quick overview of your schema and indexes.
+• Data navigation: You can connect to your MongoDB cluster, navigate through databases, collections and documents, and get a quick overview of your schema and indexes.

 Most programmers use VS Code as part of their development kit.
 So they do not need to worry about installing and setting up an additional tool for connecting to MongoDB via a GUI.
 This extension offers them the convenience of interacting with MongoDB in a way that fits into their native workflow.